 Drystone Chambers has a team of experienced advocates who regularly appear before various Military Courts in the United Kingdom and abroad.
-Before the closures of some of the Military Court Centres the team appeared in cases in Portsmouth, Aldershot, Bulford, Catterick, Colchester, Gutersloh, Hohne and Osnabruck; now the team regularly appear at hearings in Portsmouth, Bulford, Catterick, Colchester and Sennelager.
-Members of the team are happy and willing to travel to any location at which the Courts sit.
+Before the closures of some of the Military Court Centres the team appeared in cases in Portsmouth, Aldershot, Bulford, Catterick, Colchester, Gutersloh, Hohne and Osnabruck; now the team regularly appear at hearings in Bulford and Catterick.
+Members of the team are happy and willing to travel to any location at which the Courts sit, including in addition to the two centres in England, Aldergrove (Northern Ireland), Sennelager (Germany) and Epsikopi (Cyprus).

 All members of the Court Martial team recognise and understand the realities of life in the services; members are especially aware that trust is critical to our clients from the start and are sensitive to the special culture in which service personnel serve.
 Members of the Court Martial team appreciate the concern and distress that comes with being investigated and accused of offences, especially when the accused is abroad.
 To that end members are happy to advise and become involved early on in any investigation and are proud or our reputation for providing speedy and effective responses to any questions or concerns.